abuse and neglect investigation: See DFPS Investigation.

 disposition: Action taken or recommended on an operation’s licensing status as a result of the findings of an investigation or inspection.

-district attorney: An attorney who represents the state in felony, civil, and criminal trials which are heard in district court.
+district attorney: An attorney who represents the state in felony, civil, and criminal trials that are heard in district court.

 district court: Felonies and civil cases are heard in district court and are prosecuted by the district attorney.

-district director (DD): The HHSC manager responsible for overseeing the day care or residential licensing program at the district level.
+district director (DD): The HHSC manager responsible for overseeing the day care or residential CCR program at the district level.
 Also referred to as regional director (RD).

 employee records: See personnel records.

-enforcement actions: Actions Licensing may impose if an operation is deficient in a minimum standard, rule, law, specific term of a permit, or condition of evaluation, probation, or suspension.
+enforcement actions: Actions CCR may impose if an operation is deficient in a minimum standard, rule, law, specific term of a permit, or condition of probation or suspension.
 There are four types of enforcement actions; voluntary and corrective, adverse, judicial, and monetary actions.
-See 40 TAC §§745.8601 and 745.8603.
+See 26 TAC §§745.8601 and 745.8603.

-exempt from regulation: Certain facilities or programs can operate legally without receiving a permit from licensing.
+exempt from regulation: Certain facilities or programs can operate legally without receiving a permit from CCR.
 A facility or program exempt from regulation is not required to comply with licensing statutes and rules.
-See 40 TAC§745.111.
+See 260 TAC §745.111.

 felony: An offense which violates the penal code.
 Felony offenses are heard in district court.
 Felonies are classified according to the relative seriousness of the offense.
-From most to least serious the classifications are: state jail felony, third degree felony, second degree felony, first degree felony, and capital felony.
+From least to most serious the classifications are: state jail felony, third degree felony, second degree felony, first degree felony, and capital felony.

 field trip: A group activity conducted away from the operation.